Dean's Conference Fund (formerly known as the Dean's Travel Grant) will be allowing conference funding for international & domestic travel fees.

 Application and Selection Process

-- Travel grants are awarded three times per year for student travel during periods running from August to November, December to March, and April to July.
-A total of 225 grants are awarded, 75 in each travel period.
+- Conference grants are awarded three times per year for student travel during periods running from August to November, December to March, and April to July.
+A total of 225 grants are awarded, 75 in each conference period.

-- All awards are made by a two-tiered lottery: Ph.D. applicants who have never received a GSAS Student Travel Grant will be entered in the first round; if awards are still available, a second round for master’s applicants and previous Ph.D. grant recipients will be conducted.
+- All awards are made by a two-tiered lottery: Ph.D. applicants who have never received a GSAS Dean's Conference Fund grant will be entered in the first round; if awards are still available, a second round for master’s applicants and previous Ph.D. grant recipients will be conducted.
 The GSAS Office of Academic and Student Affairs supervises both lotteries.

-- At the end of the travel grant year, if any awards remain unused, the GSAS Office of Academic and Student Affairs will hold a special lottery for students who have never received a travel grant and who were not selected during the year.
+- At the end of the grant year, if any awards remain unused, the GSAS Office of Academic and Student Affairs will hold a special lottery for students who have never received a conference grant and who were not selected during the year.

 - Early applications, incomplete applications and late applications will not be accepted.